This week's Friday Fun featuring the European Health Insurance Card is a great example of…

 So whether you accidentally skip a portion of your flight because you were late to the airport and missed your flight.

-Or whether you intentionally missed a connection due to throwaway or hidden city ticketing (where you don’t fly a portion of your ticket because it’s cheaper to book a connecting ticket), the rest of your flight will be cancelled.
+Or whether you intentionally missed a connection due to throwaway or hidden city ticketing (where you don’t fly a portion of your ticket because it’s cheaper to book a connecting ticket), the rest of your flight will be canceled.

 If you skip a connecting flight, the rest of your ticket will be canceled.
 So do whatever you have to do to make it to your flight.
 Even if it means hanging out waiting for a delayed plane.